redhat-cop/rhis-code/docs/branch_standards.md

 >[!IMPORTANT]
 > For contributions please fork the project and create pull request.
-> Only internal team is allowed to creat branches.
+> Only internal team is allowed to create branches.

 GitHub helps us manage our codebase efficiently by employing a structured branch management strategy that aligns with our diverse use